 - Students completing the program will be well-prepared to continue on in PhD programs in systems engineering, financial engineering, operations research, or infrastructure engineering.

 Our faculty bring experience and expertise from engineering and data science.
 Leaders of the MEng in Risk Engineering are:

-Research interests include mathematical models for integrating scientific information on natural, technical, and social systems; Bayesian network modeling with application to environmental and human health regulation and decision making; novel approaches to climate change assessment, combining risk analysis, game theory, and agent-based modeling.
+Research interests include mathematical models for integrating scientific information on natural, technical, and social systems; Bayesian network modeling with application to environmental and human health regulation and decision making; novel approaches to climate change assessment, combining risk analysis, game theory, and agent-based modelling.

 The Master of Engineering in Risk Engineering is a 30-credit degree distributed as: